Mausumi134/Youtube-clone/README.md

 ## Overview

 This project is a simple YouTube clone built using HTML, CSS, and JavaScript.
-It aims to replicate the basic features of YouTube, allowing users to browse, search, and watch videos in a user-friendly interface.
+It aims to replicate the basic features of YouTube, allowing users to browse, search, and watch videos in a user-friendly interfaces.

 ## Features